ShuP1/MyMonoGame/Readme.md

 * **[Sheychen](https://sheychen.shost.ca)** - *Initial work*

-See also the list of [contributors](https://github.com/sheychen290/Galactic_Colors_Control/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [License.md](License.md) file for details
+This software comes under the terms of the GPLv3+.
+Previously under MIT license.
+See the [License.md](License.md) file for the complete text of the license.